Duet3D/wiki-content/Duet3D_hardware/Accessories/PanelDue.md

 ## Configuration

-**RepRapFirmware 3.x and later**: Using a PanelDue with Duet 3 and Duet 2 and RRF3 will require `M575 P1 S1 B57600` being present in config.g.
+**RepRapFirmware 3.x and later**: Using a PanelDue with Duet 3 and Duet 2 and RRF3 will require `M575 P1 S4 B57600` being present in config.g.
+Older versions of RRF and PanelDueFirware required `M575 P1 S1 B57600` but although this will still work with more recent firmnwares, it doesn't provide the same degree of protection against interference as the command that uses `S4`.

 **RepRapFirmware 2.x and earlier**: In RRF2 the command above was assumed as the default, so no additional configuration is required.